-- Calf/pup (e.g. age 0): dolphin/whale less than one third of the length of an average adult female, sometimes neonatal folds if very young; seal/sea lion less than one third of the length of an average adult female; pup pelage. - Juvenile (e.g. age 1+): dolphin/whale approximately one half of the length of an average adult female, sexually immature; seal/sea lion approximately one half of the length of an average adult female, sexually immature; lack of pup pelage. - Adults (e.g. variable age): dolphin/whale greater than one half the length of an average adult female, sexually mature; seal/sea lion greater than one half the length of an average adult female, sexually mature, secondary sexual characteristics (e.g. mane). - Indeterminate: photos where age class could not be assigned.
+- Juvenile (e.g. age 1+): dolphin/whale approximately one half of the length of an average adult female, sexually immature; seal/sea lion approximately one half of the length of an average adult female, sexually immature; lack of pup pelage. - Adults (e.g. variable age): dolphin/whale greater than one half the length of an average adult female, sexually mature; seal/sea lion greater than one half the length of an average adult female, sexually mature, secondary sexual characteristics (e.g. mane). - Indeterminate: photos where age class could not be assigned.

 Age class classification using only photos is likely to be inaccurate for individuals transitioning between these categories.
-Potential identification inaccuracies are especially possible for those in the juvenile category as there is considerable individual variation when individuals attain a specific size and sexual maturity.
+Potential identification inaccuracies are especially possible for those in the juvenile category as there is considerable variation when individuals attain a specific size and sexual maturity.
 It is likely to be more accurate for very young individuals and fully mature individuals that fit clearly into a single category.
 We also used experienced marine mammal researchers to assign an age class who were familiar with most of the species appearing in these records to improve the accuracy of age class assignment.

-Age class could be determined for 94 (83%) bycatch events (Table 4).
-Of the events where age could be assigned, 88% (n = 83) of events were estimated to be adults with low levels of calves, pups and/or juveniles.
+Age class could be determined for 83 (93%) bycatch events (Table 4).
+Of the events where age could be assigned, 96% (n = 80) of events were estimated to be adults with low numbers of calves, pups and/or juveniles.
 This is an interesting result and could be due a range of possible reasons including:

 - It can be challenging to accurately determine a juvenile from an adult from photos and size length records alone.
-Generally, age-class criteria are based on reproductive maturity which cannot be easily assessed from external characteristics and is generally confirmed from examination of reproductive organs.
+Generally, the criteria are based on reproductive maturity, which cannot be easily assessed from external characteristics and is generally confirmed from examination of reproductive organs.
 This may mean that the number of actual number of juveniles is underestimated; and/or - 2.
 Many species have different foraging behaviour and ranges between different age classes and therefore the fisheries which have most of the bycatch may have a genuinely higher proportion of adults with juveniles foraging elsewhere.